-Every attempt will be made to meet student program requests.
-Students must realize, however, that not all courses contained herein may be offered next year.
+Every attempt will be made to meet student program and course requests.
+Students must realize, however, that not all courses contained herein may be offered or available.
 Budgetary, enrollment, and personnel factors may prevent some courses from being offered.
 Requested alternate courses will be used when courses are not offered or scheduling conflicts occur.